Updated: Sep 15

 And that’s all there is to it!
 If you’d like to make a scarf of a different width, simply chain an odd multiple of 3 and add 3 more.
 For example, 3 x 7 = 21 + 3 = 24 stitches in your starting chain with 23 stitches across in each row.
 Of course, you can also change the multiple from 3 to 5 or more!

 I hope you enjoyed this project and I’d love to see your creations, too, so if you feel like sharing, pop on over to my Facebook page or tag me @crochetcetera on Instagram or Twitter and show me what you come up with!

 Many thanks to my pattern testers – I couldn’t do this without them!!

-Please note that this is a SILVER LEVEL PATTERN; it will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry and Craftsy.
+This pattern will always remain free here on my website and for your convenience, you may also download a pdf for this pattern, which includes a color coded chart as a bonus feature, for a small fee through Ravelry.
 This scarf is also the project for my Texture in Single Crochet: Working into the Front and Back Loops class on Skillshare.
 If you prefer learning in video format, you will get the pattern pdf for free when you enroll in the class!
 Enjoy!

 © 2016 Crochet Cetera by Connie Lee

 I invite and encourage you to sell any items made from my patterns; I simply ask that you credit me